Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 ## Summary

-Brief recount covering the main narrative of islamic history from Prophet SAW until formation of the nation states.
-The author focuses on the *main themes, events and major turning points* in the narrative as well as extracting out insights and patterns.
+Brief recount covering the main narrative of Islamic history from Prophet SAW until the formation of the nation states.
+The author focuses on the *main themes, _events and _significant_ turning points_* in the narrative and extracts insights and patterns.

 ## Chapters

 ### 1. Pre-Islamic Arabia
-Political, historical and geographical background to Arabia at that time.
-Rough life led to rough nomadic people who gathered around wells during the heat then migrate to Yemen for the Autumn.
+Political, historical and geographical background to Arabia at that time was of a rough life that led to rough nomadic people who gathered around wells during the heat then migrate to Yemen for the Autumn.
 Harsh life and scarcity of resources meant tribal protection and warfare was inevitable. ***Artistic expression is a norm for every culture/civilisation.*** Artistic expression for the Arabs due to their lifestyle was through language the richest form of it being **poetry**.
 Polytheism was the norm even though they held onto remnants of Ibrahim, Ismail AS (360 idols in Ka'bah).

 Isolated and wedged between Roman empire in the north west, the Persian Sassanid empire in the north east and the Aksum Abyssinian empire in the south.
 But were left alone as the land was not seen to be worth conquering.